napasornc/c0dew0rd/week 7.5/readme.md

 > read [here](http://digbeyond.com/readme/view.php?id=53)

+Blackletter and Black metal was written by a couple, Vinca kruk and Daniel van der velden, they goes by named [Metahaven](http://metahaven.net/).
+Describing logo of black metal around the world as an encryptic code.
+It has the elements of being in a hidden world, the logo is a password because it's illegible/ambiguous, only the fan can recognize it.
+Language and branding for Black meltal band reduce value of the high culture art, it criticize the world even if they do it with the image of horror and madness.

 ```
 The logo is a password-behind it, a secret world is waiting.
 Illegible logos and messages are an unprecedented
 brand of fantasy in the otherwise rationalized world of visual trademark, especially when seen in publib.